Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Introduction

-The current paper assumes a narrowband signal $\sigtx(t)$, restricting our focus to the wave propagation coefficients described by $\sig(\antloc \seppar \sourceloc)$.
-We postpone the interplay with wideband aspects and the extension to moving targets to future work.
+The current paper assumes a narrowband signal $\sigtx(t)$, \rev{therefore focusing exclusively on} the wave propagation coefficients described by $\sig(\antloc \seppar \sourceloc)$. \rev{Consideration of wideband aspects and extensions to moving \glspl{ue} is left for future work.}

-\rev{ In the \gls{nf} regime, the phase $\phasefun(\antloc \seppar \sourceloc)$ is \emph{non-linear} along $\antloc$, enabling beam pointing at a single location.
-While the \emph{continuous-space} steering signal $\sig(\antloc \seppar \sourceloc)$ ensures such focusing, its \emph{discrete-space} counterpart, obtained from the finite set of antennas in $\antgrid$, may introduce grating lobes causing localization ambiguities.
-Conventional \gls{ff} interpretations of the grating lobes do not apply in the \gls{nf}, as they ignore this non-linear phase structure, a gap our framework addresses in the following sections. }
+In the \gls{nf} regime, the phase $\phasefun(\antloc \seppar \sourceloc)$ \rev{varies \emph{non-linearly} across $\antloc$}, enabling beam pointing at a specific location.
+While the \emph{continuous-space} steering signal $\sig(\antloc \seppar \sourceloc)$ \rev{achieves this} focusing, its \emph{discrete-space} counterpart (obtained from the finite set of antennas in $\antgrid$) may introduce grating lobes, resulting in localization ambiguities.
+As conventional \gls{ff} interpretations of the grating lobes ignore the non-linear phase structure, they do not apply in the \gls{nf}.
+This is a gap our framework addresses in the following sections.